 Step 4: Future Log

-- National holidays
+- National holidays that you celebrate

-- Business trips
+- Business trips or conferences

 Step 5: Monthly Log

-Step 6: Weekly Spread
+Step 6: Weekly Spread & daily log

 Finally, we’re down to the smallest spread in planning with a Bullet Journal – a weekly spread (or a daily log).